OpsMx/standard-isd-gitops/upgrade/README.md

       - `kubectl -n opsmx-isd scale deploy -l app=oes --replicas=0` Wait for a min or two
       - `kubectl -n opsmx-isd scale deploy -l app=oes --replicas=1` Wait for all pods to come to ready state

-17. Need to add the below code manullay in the `default/profiles/echo-local.yml` for echo pods to come to ready state.
+17. Add the below configuration (if not already present) in the default/profiles/echo-local.yml for echo pods.
      ```
        ssd:
          name: preview-saas-ssd